How has Covid -19 changed life on Scilly?

 Yes for about a month from the end of March, as the logistics to and from Scilly weren't working smoothly making it impossible for us to send flowers.
 As the second lockdown isn't as strick and everyone has better systems in place we have continued to send flowers.

-How do supplies getting to you?
+How are supplies getting to you?

 Although passenger services are restricted during lockdown, the freight service continues and our local shop has done a brilliant job of keeping us fed.
 We never ran out of loo roll, flour or yeast although we have had other random favourites in short supply - Cheerios and crunchy peanut butter!
 Plenty of people have veg gardens and with time to spare in the spring a lot of planting went on.